Mindful Eating: A Wise Path To Weight Loss

 Mind and gut: Be part of this partnership

 There is a very complex relationship between our body and our minds.
 Specifically, the gut and the mind are very much connected with information going both ways.
 From mind to gut and from gut to mind.
 If you pause and pay attention you may notice that you are no longer hungry.
 You may notice that your gut is “telling” you that it is time to stop eating.
-You may notice that you gut is signaling that a specific food is not good for you.
+You may notice that your gut is signaling that a specific food is not good for you.
 The alternative is that you go on eating and eating until you feel so full and miserable that you swear you will never again eat this much, only to repeat that same process again and again.

 Mindfulness practices, combined with behavioral techniques help you create new habits that are supportive of your life goals in any area.

 The program we offer is unique.
 It addresses every aspect of the mind in relation to healthy eating and weight loss.
+It addresses the deeper aspect of our relationship to food.

 The nutrition guidelines are the product of extensive research over years of clinical practice.
 This knowledge combined with mindfulness tools and behavioral science make our program truly life changing.